bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

     .controller 'SomeCtrl', ...
     ```

-  - **controllerAs syntax:** Controllers are classes, so use the `controllerAs` syntax at all times.
-The `controllerAs` syntax uses `this` inside controllers, which gets bound to `$scope`.  `controllerAs` especially shines with nested controllers as it makes all template variables explicitly clear.
+  - **controllerAs syntax:** Controllers are classes, so use the `controllerAs` syntax (introduced in Angular 1.1) at all times instead of the original Controller syntax with `$scope`.
+The `controllerAs` syntax uses `this` inside controllers, which binds to `$scope`.  `controllerAs` especially shines with nested controllers as it makes all template variables explicitly clear.
 Using this approach will also make the eventual transition to Angular 2.0 smoother.

     ```html
     <!-- avoid -->